sethvan/List-template-exercise/README.md

 ## List-template-exercise

-An exercise to make a double linked list template class with corresponding bidirectional iterator that works with <algorithm>.
+An exercise to make a double linked list template class with corresponding bidirectional iterator that works with STL algorithms.

 Must be compiled with a C++20 flag.